spzwart/AMUSE-Tutorial/README.md

 But anybody who would like to contribute is welcome.

 # List of tutorials:
-scalar_units.ipynb            # Exploring some of the capabilities of units in AMUSE plotting_with_units.ipynb     # plot scalars and arrays with units
+ -scalar_units.ipynb            # Exploring some of the capabilities of units in AMUSE -plotting_with_units.ipynb     # plot scalars and arrays with units